ftayyab/ogrinfo-validator/README.md

 The **`output`** object has the following properties:

 - `object` - Javascript object that contains metadata and validation Information.
 Error information is return in error key.
-- 'Rejection Promise' - on Error
+- 'Rejection Promise' - on Error of process